joyeelam/curriculum-nextagram-template/notes-and-comments.md

 5. Add proper alt attribute to img tags
 6. Rendering of posts - latest upload comes first
 7. Rendering of users.index - show by images, not users
+8. Change logic of creating account using Google, use last User.id + 1 to append to new user to ensure no repetition since each user's id will always be unique

 ---- non-RESTFUL (to edit/modify) ----
 1. users.update - added "update" to differentiate with "upload"